 The result of Adobe Walls was not only a crushing spiritual defeat for the Indians, it also led to the Red River War of 1874-75 that would eventually end in the final relocation of the Southern Plains Indians to reservations.

 After the battle, the U.S. Army quickly made plans to subdue the Southern Plains tribes permanently.
 Within no time, thousands of troops were sent to the Texas Panhandle, encircling the region where the Indian bands were situated.
 The plan called for the troops to maintain a continuous offensive against the tribes, and as many as 20 engagements between the U.S. Army and the Southern Plains Indians took place over the next year in the Texas Panhandle region, Indian Territory, and southern Kansas.

 Wearing down the Indians, who were constantly on the run, the well-equipped Army cornered many of them in the Battle of Palo Duro Canyon on September 28, 1874.

 The remaining Indians still at large fought in numerous small skirmishes throughout the autumn and winter of 1874-75.
-However, the dedicated army were replenished with more soldiers from Fort Sill, Oklahoma and Forts Griffin and Richardson, Texas.
+However, the dedicated army was replenished with more soldiers from Fort Sill, Oklahoma and Forts Griffin and Richardson, Texas.
 The Indians continued to surrender until the last holdouts, Quanah Parker and his warriors, surrendered to at Fort Sill, Indian Territory, on June 2, 1875.

 On that day, Colonel Ranald S. Mackenzie at the head of the Fourth U.S. Cavalry attacked and destroyed a large Indian encampment in Palo Duro Canyon.
 Mackenzie’s scouts followed the Indian trail to the edge of Palo Duro Canyon before the soldiers descended the steep slopes to the valley floor 700 feet below.